Audio Insights Dashboard

 • Edit a filter - Reset or Save Edits

-• Both exports will apply any filter that is active when you start the export.
+• Exports will apply any filter that is active when you start the export.
 Remove any filters to export data for all shows.

 • Megaphone Integration